 Yep.
 You heard me. $99.
 Tough times, even for Holly.

-I know they are an extravagance, but if you can swing it are a shoe whore, you need to go check it out!
+I know they are an extravagance, but if you

 Go forth and be well-heeled....